Why study English Literature at Warwick?

 A degree in English at Warwick will harness the passion for reading and writing you’ve had all your life and develop it into an expert knowledge of literary culture.

-You can choose which areas of literary study interest you the most, and pursue them by choosing from one of the widest and most innovative range of modules anywhere in the country.
+You’ll select an overarching theme, and complement it by choosing from an eclectic selection of modules.
 Whether your interests are classical, contemporary, or somewhere in between, you’ll have the freedom to create a degree that reflects what motivates you.

 How will my degree be structured?